a11yproject/a11yproject.com/src/posts/2020-10-14-wcag2-documents.md

 - Provide a text alternative for all non-text content.
 - Provide synchronized alternatives for multimedia (such as captioned video, audio descriptions etc).
 - Information and structure must be separate from presentation.
-- Make it easy to distinguish foreground information from the background (for example good color contrast).
+- Make it easy to distinguish foreground information from the background (for example: good color contrast).

 ## 2. Interfaces must be Operable (O).